jklingsporn/vertx-jooq/vertx-jooq-completablefuture-reactive/README.md

 ```

 # known issues
+- Although postgres and the reactive driver permit `false` or `true` as valid JSON, this is not supported.
+JSON- and JSONB-fields are automatically mapped to a
+`io.vertx.core.json.JsonObject` (or array) which cannot handle those types.
 - The [`VertxCompletableFuture`](https://github.com/cescoffier/vertx-completable-future) is not part of the vertx-core package.
 The reason behind this is that it violates the contract of `CompletableFuture#XXXAsync` methods which states that those methods should
 run on the ForkJoin-Pool if no Executor is provided.
 This can not be done, because it would break the threading model of Vertx.
 Please